nuremics/nuremics-labs/README.md

 ### Configure Studies

-The **NUREMICS®** terminal is now providing a new feedback about the defined studies, and stop execution by prompting that the first study needs to be configured.
+The **NUREMICS®** terminal now provides feedback on the defined studies and halts execution, indicating that the first study `Study1` requires configuration.

+👤🔄🖥️
 ```shell
 > STUDIES <